Projective limits techniques for the infinite dimensional moment problem: Introduction

 The problem of extending measures defined on the cylinder $\sigma-$algebra corresponding to a projective limit of measurable spaces to a Borel measure was already considered in the general theory of projective limits (see references in Section~\ref{sec:Prelim}).
 In particular, in 1956 Prokhorov gave a necessary and sufficient condition (similar to tightness) for extending a measure on a cylinder $\sigma-$algebra (corresponding to a projective limit of Borel measurable spaces associated to Hausdorff topological spaces) to a Radon measure.
 In Theorem~\ref{cylinder-MP}-(ii) we establish that a linear functional $L: A\to\RR$ has an $X(A)-$representing Radon measure on $\Borchar{A}$ if and only if there exists an $X(S)-$representing Radon measure for $L\!\restriction_S$ on $\Borchar{S}$ for all $S\in I$ and the collection of these representing measures satisfies the Prokhorov condition \eqref{epsilon-K-char}.
 Note that we do not require the $X(S)-$representing Radon measure on $\Borchar{S}$ to be unique (see Lemma~\ref{lem::ex-ex-proj-sys}).
 In Theorem \ref{cylinder-MP-Support}-(ii) we deal with the support of the representing measures.
 From Theorem \ref{cylinder-MP}, Theorem~\ref{cylinder-MP-Support} and Corollary~\ref{main-KMP} we obtain infinite dimensional analogues of Riesz-Haviland's theorem (Theorem~\ref{cor::Haviland}) and Nussbaum's theorem (Theorem~\ref{thm::general-Nussbaum}).
-Concerning the localization of the support, we provide an alternative proof of the Jacobi-Prestel Positivstellensatz (Theorem~\ref{cylinder-KMP}) and we extend to this general setting \cite[Theorem 3.2]{Lass} and \cite[Theorem 5.1]{IKR} about representing Radon measures for linear functionals which are non-negative on a quadratic module and satisfy some quasi-analytic bounds (Theorem~\ref{cylinder-MP2}).
+Concerning the localization of the support, we provide an alternative proof of the solution to Problem \ref{GenKMP} for Archimedean quadratic modules (Theorem~\ref{cylinder-KMP}) and we extend to this general setting \cite[Theorem 3.2]{Lass} and \cite[Theorem 5.1]{IKR} about representing Radon measures for linear functionals which are non-negative on a quadratic module and satisfy a Carleman type condition (Theorem~\ref{cylinder-MP2}).
 We actually determine sufficient conditions for the existence of representing Radon measures for a larger class of linear functionals joining the conditions in Theorem~\ref{cylinder-MP2} and the ones in Theorem~\ref{cylinder-KMP}, namely, for linear functionals non-negative on a ``partially Archimedean'' quadratic module (Theorem~\ref{hybrid-quadraticMod}).

 Our main Theorem \ref{cylinder-MP-Support} allows us to systematically derive these infinite dimensional results from the corresponding finite dimensional ones.
 The projective limit approach provides a unified setting which enables to marshal several recent results (e.g., in \cite{AJK15}, \cite{GKM16}, \cite{Schmu-new}) about infinite dimensional instances of Problem \ref{GenKMP}.